CrazedCoderNate/WOWFishBot/README.md

   - You will need to adjust them based on your monitor layout and game window position.
 - **Multi-monitor setups:**
   - The region can be on any monitor.
 Just set `left`/`top` correctly (they may be large if the game is on a right-hand monitor).
+- **Audio setup:**
+  - You need to set stereo mix as default recording device so that the bot can listen for the bobber going under water noise.

 ---